What is a SKU and How Should You Use It?

 In a spreadsheet, compare the SKU ratio and sales ratio of each gross profit range.
 (If you’re more of a visual person, you can also plot this information on a graph to see how your SKU ratio compares to your sales ratio.)

-Your best-performing products fall in the gross profit range that has a sales ratio significantly higher than the SKU ratio.
-It means there is high demand for those products (and potential for generating more sales if you increase inventory or marketing).
+Your best-performing products fall in the gross profit range with a sales ratio significantly higher than the SKU ratio.
+It means high demand for those products (and the potential for generating more sales if you increase inventory or marketing).

 Automated SKU management

 To automate the process, you want to leverage POS systems with integrated inventory management and other tools like barcoding.
-Using software to manage your inventory allows you to electronically track items in real time and automatically update inventory.
+Using software to manage your inventory lets you electronically track items in real-time and automatically update inventory.
 In addition, built-in analytics help you create more efficient purchasing processes and more effective sales and marketing strategies.

 Managing SKU numbers with Square for Retail

 To start, you’ll need to generate SKUs for your products.
 You can do this manually or with the help of an SKU generator tool.
-Just remember to build information like the item type, size and colour into your codes.
+Remember to add information like the item type, size, and colour to your codes.

 You’ll then be able to start logging different products into your Square Dashboard.
 Just follow these easy steps to set up a new product: